 All test accommodations, modifications, or exemptions shall be reported to the school district test administrator.
 The school district test administrator shall be responsible for keeping a list of all such test accommodations, modifications, and exemptions for school district audit purposes.
 Testing results will be documented and reported.

 Legal References: Minn.
-Stat. § 120B.11 (School District Process)
+Stat. § 120B.11 (School District Process for Reviewing Curriculum, Instruction, and Student Achievement; Striving for the World’s Best Workforce)

 Minn.
 Stat. § 120B.30 (Statewide Testing and Reporting System)

 Minn.
-Stat. § 125A.08(a)(1) (Individualized Education Programs)
+Stat. § 125A.08 (Individualized Education Programs)

 Minn.
 Rules Parts 3501.0640-3501.0655 (Academic Standards for Language Arts)